HixlePod/HixlePod/README.md

-### My profile
+### About me:

-I am currently learning Lua and Python in a more advanced manner.
+I am currently working with Lua, Java and Python in a more advanced manner.
 I have learnt: Java, C#, Python and Lua.

 Current projects:
 - Minecraft modded using Java.
 - Python Discord bot with the Discord and Amazon API.
-- Lua Game.
+- Lua game.

 <!--